 - Compliant data collection and processing of large data volumes in nearly real-time

-- Establishment of necessary data and analysis layers, potentially using algorithms (including and AI, if applicable)
+- Establishment of necessary data and analysis layers, potentially using machine learning algorithms (including neural networks and AI, if applicable)

 - Analysis of existing data and transformation of customer data into useful customer segments and behavioral targeting for application

 - Integration of additional tools to apply discovered patterns and insights into methods, measures, and automated campaigns

 - Ensure robust and high-performance interfaces (APIs) to other subsystems (e-mail marketing, personalization, supply chain, content planning, etc.)

 During the implementation and ongoing successful use of Predictive Analytics CRM, the Customer Lifetime Value (CLV) and Customer Lifecycle are central elements and also pose one of the greatest challenges.
 The (Predictive) CLV is the net present value of all future "revenues" of a customer, minus all associated costs.